...

 The exact cause of adult Oppositional Defiant Disorder (ODD) is still uncertain.
 However, research suggests a strong genetic component in the development of ODD in adults.
 Family studies have shown that ODD tends to run in families, indicating a hereditary predisposition to the disorder.
 This genetic link highlights the importance of understanding the role of genetics in adult ODD.

 Exposure to significant stress or trauma can also increase the risk of developing ODD in adults.
-Childhood abuse or neglect can lead to lasting behavioral issues and increase oppositional and defiant tendencies.
+Childhood abuse or neglect can lead to lasting behavioural issues and increase oppositional and defiant tendencies.

 Understanding the causes and risk factors of adult ODD